Moldovan identity card: 1996 Series

-The card is hard plastic and rectangular in shape, 105 × 74 mm in size.
+The card is hard plastic and rectangular in shape, 105 × 74 mm (4¼" x 3") in size.
 On the front side of the card on the left side a color photograph of the bearer is placed along with a round hologram and a signature of the bearer.
-Top of the card bears a title REPUBLICA MOLDOVA - BULETIN DE IDENTITATE (Republic of Moldova - Identity Card) and country code MDA.
+Top of the card bears a title REPUBLICA MOLDOVA – BULETIN DE IDENTITATE (Republic of Moldova – Identity Card) and country code MDA.
 On the bottom of the card the Identity Card's Number is placed.
 The front side has the following description fields: